Skip to content

 Generally, the idea of being “in this garment” is taken to mean wearing the scapular as a faithful Catholics — with regular attendance at Sunday Mass, a prayer life, and frequent sacramental confession of sins.

-And indeed, a person living the Christian life, steeped in the sacraments, can trust in their efficacy, and in the mercy of God for their salvation — whether or not they choose to wear the scapular.
+And indeed, a person living the Christian life, steeped in the sacraments, can trust in their efficacy, and in the mercy of God for their salvation — regardless of whether they choose to wear the scapular.

 Subscribe now